Airoli Bridge: Structure

-The Afcons Infrastructure Ltd, company of the Shapoorji Pallonji Group, constructed the bridge and the project was executed by Vijay Shankar V. The bridge was made from 800 box girders.
+Afcons Infrastructure, a subsidiary of the Shapoorji Pallonji Group, constructed the bridge.
+The bridge was made from 800 box girders.
 The 1.03 km bridge marked the development of the Airoli and Thane-Belapur belt.
 The MSRDC collects tolls on the bridge.
 The toll rates for small passenger cars is set at ₹40 & for Trucks & Buses s set at ₹130.

 Geographical significance

-A road link connecting Thane–Belapur road and Eastern Express Highway has been established by this bridge.
-This bridge forms a junction on Thane – Belapur road at Airoli and meets the intersection of Eastern Express Highway and Goregaon–Mulund Link Road in Mumbai.
-This bridge is the second bridge connecting Mumbai to Navi Mumbai after the Vashi Bridge connecting the township of Vashi to Mankhurd.
-It is one of the most used bridges in Mumbai connecting Mulund to various business hubs of Navi Mumbai.
+A road link connecting the Thane–Belapur Road and the Eastern Express Highway has been established by this bridge.
+This bridge forms a junction on the Thane – Belapur road at Airoli and meets the intersection of the Eastern Express Highway and the Goregaon–Mulund Link Road in Mumbai.
+This bridge is the second bridge connecting Mumbai to Navi Mumbai after the Vashi Bridge, connecting the township of Vashi to Mankhurd.
+It is one of the most used bridges in Mumbai, connecting Mulund to various business hubs of Navi Mumbai.